esl/MongooseIM/doc/Advanced-configuration.md

 # ejabberd.cfg

 This file consists of multiple erlang tuples terminated with a period.
-To configure it go to `[MongooseIM root]/rel/files/`.
+To configure it, go to `[MongooseIM root]/rel/files/`.

 The tuple order is important, unless the no `host_config` option is set.
 Retaining the default layout is recommended so that the experienced MongooseIM users can smoothly traverse the file.